MichaelCastiau/ro-water-counter/README.md

 This repository contains the source code and hardware schematics for a Reverse Osmosis water counter device, based on an ESP32 module.
 The device allows for setting an amount of needed liters of water an will swich on/off the RO system automatically.
 When the amount of liters needed has been reached, the ESP32 module is programmed to interact with a webhook to send a notification to your smartphone.

-It interfaces with a water flow sensor type YF-S401.
-The sensor has a K-factor of 56.
-(Wrongly stated as 73 on the datasheet).
+It interfaces with a high-precision water flow sensor type YF-S401.
+The sensor has a K-factor of 98.
+(In the code the K-factor is halved since we only have an interrupt on one edge).

 ## Flashing